 His work led him to win the Turner Prize in 1988 and to represent Great Britain at the Venice Biennale the same year.
 Moreover, in the course of his career he has received innumerable honours, including Chevalier de l’Ordre des Arts et des Lettres of France, Commander of the Order of the British Empire and Officer’s Cross of the Order of Merit of the Federal Republic of Germany, among many others, and he is a Member of the Royal Academy of Arts in London.
 He was knighted in 2016, acquiring the title Sir.

 Points of View is another of his iconic works, on which he has produced several variations.
 The title perfectly sums up one of the main characteristics of Tony Cragg’s sculptures, as these have to be seen from very different points of view.
 You need to walk round them the full 360 degrees to get a complete view.
 One of them, which was included in the exhibition organised by the Hortensia Herrero Foundation in the City of Arts and Sciences in Valencia and was subsequently donated to the city of Valencia by Hortensia Herrero, is located on the Puente de Monteolivete.

-Runner is another one of those iconic works that Tony Cragg comes back to over and over again.
-A stainless-steel version, one and a half metres high, was the first work by Cragg to become part of Hortensia Herrero’s collection.
-In Cragg’s own words, “the origin of Runner comes from the elliptical columns becoming more dynamic.
-One part is vertical and the other is like a ziggurat, but put together they offset each other and then you get the feeling that this is what our lives are like.
-It reflects a form of fear, of restlessness.
-I am an anxious and restless person.
+Runner is another of those iconic works that Tony Cragg returns to again and again.
+A version in stainless steel one and a half metres high was the first work of his to be included in the Hortensia Herrero collection.
+In the artist’s own words: “The origin of Runner comes from the elliptical columns that become more dynamic.
+One part is vertical and the other is like a ziggurat, but put together they counterbalance each other, and then you have the feeling that our lives are like this.
+It reflects a kind of fear, of restlessness.
+I am an anxious, restless person.
 It’s my nature.
 I feel in my head that things come and go, and I like that and I don’t like it, and I want to do this and I don’t want to do it.
-There are a lot of things going around in my head.”
+I have lots of things running around in my head.”